cblanken/cblanken.github.io/content/posts/SuperGuesser.md

 We can see that the program only exited after the guess of "again", meaning the guess of "cvctf" was correct.
 That's great but you may have noticed this seems to contradict a bit of our analysis.
 Recall that the first `if` check appeared to exclude any guesses that were 5 characters in length or all lowercase and alphabetic.
 This exactly matches our guess of "cvctf"!

+### Bad Decompilation?
+As we can see, the behavior of the program when running the decompiled code does not match the behavior of the original `guesser.pyc`.
 Now I tried several decompilers, and as far as I can tell this is an error in the decompilation process.
 That line in particular should actually have decompiled to this:
 ```python
 if not(len(guess) <= 4 or len(guess) >= 6 or re.match('^[a-z]+$', guess)):
     exit('Invalid')